2019-2020 School Choice Information

 What is a dedicated magnet school?

 A dedicated magnet school does not have a set boundary.
 All students who attend the school apply for acceptance through the magnet lottery.
-Students who live in the former attendance area of a dedicated magnet school receive first preference for admission.
+Students who live in the former attendance area of a dedicated magnet school receive the former attendance area preference.

 How do I apply?